dearhive/MashShare/readme.txt

 == Changelog ==

 = 3.1.6 =

+* IMPORTANT: This update is mandatory to get the facebook share count back!

 * New: Tested up to WP 4.6
 * New: Dynamic Button Resize Feature that expands buttons to full width ones (enabled per default on new installations)
 * New: Three more button sizes: Small | Medium | Large (Default is Medium)